 Capcom launched the Mega Man series on NES in 1987, and the classic, debut entry is now available for Nintendo 3DS through the Virtual Console.

 The gameplay is still great though.
-Simple fun that finds Mega Man run, jump and shoot his way from each stage before trying to best each stage’s boss.
+Simple fun that finds Mega Man run, jump and shoot his way from each stage of trying to beat each stage’s boss.

 Each stage is themed around the name of the Robot Master you are out to face.
 Once you beat a boss, you gain their power as a weapon for you to use.
 These are best used in a rock, paper, scissor system, against one of the other Robot Masters.